nobotro/gsm-temperature-monitor/README.md

 - Also it can show data on display,when you press power button.(screen off after 10 second , since button press)
 - It needs very low power,because of sleep mode

-If you want to buy me coffee or beer https://paypal.me/nobotro

 ![](demo.jpg)